muratk5n/thirdwave/en/README.md

 The research below is about H2 generation using basic chemistry - mere sunlight, water and a catalyst.
 No electricity needed.
 More research in this direction would be good.
-Shared [this](https://helioscsp.com/synlight-concentrated-solar-power-to-produce-h2/) before.
+Shared [another post](https://helioscsp.com/synlight-concentrated-solar-power-to-produce-h2/) in the same vicinity before.

 ---